gedeh/sfPropelBootstrapThemePlugin/README.md

 # sfPropelBootstrapThemePlugin

 ## Beta
-This is a twitter bootstrap theme for the symfony 1.4 admin generator for propel.
+This is a Twitter Bootstrap theme for the Symfony 1.4 admin generator for Propel.

 ## Installation
 TBD